suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

 ## Issues

-`float_multi` module does not work properly when a subnormal and normal number multiplied
+* `float_multi` module does not work properly when a subnormal and normal number are multiplied

+* Non of the modules are tested on FPGA yet